-Fig. 4 shows the setup for Part B of the technical challenge.
-Two cyan poles are placed at the penalty kick marks.
+Fig. 6 shows the setup for Part B of the technical challenge.
+For TeenSize, two cyan poles are placed at the penalty kick marks (i.e. at distance L=120cm).
+For KidSize, the two cyan poles are placed on the straight line connecting the center mark and the penalty kick marks 20cm closer to the center mark (i.e. at distance L=100cm from the center mark).
 One magenta pole is placed at the center mark.
 The poles have a diameter of 20cm and a height of 90cm.

-Figure 4: Field with poles and example ball trajectory.
+Figure 6: Field with poles and example ball trajectory (not to scale).

 - The ball and the robot start in one of the goal areas. - The task is to dribble the ball around the poles as indicated by the example trajectory. - The trial starts when the ball leaves the goal area. - The trial ends without success if the ball leaves the field or if the ball crosses the line between two poles too early.
-The trial also ends without success if the robot collides with a pole. - The ball must cross four times the line between a magenta pole and a cyan pole, in the indicated order. - The trial ends successfully if the ball reenters the goal area from where the robot started.
+The trial also ends without success if the robot collides with a pole.

+- The ball must cross four times the line between a magenta pole and a cyan pole, in the indicated order. - The trial ends successfully if the ball reenters the goal area from where the robot started.